ManishPraa24/Movie-Recommendation-System/README.md

     iii) homepage: Not required as it not helps in finding similar movie.
 A URL is always unique.
 </p>
 <p>
-    iv) movie_id: I have not used this but it is required for fetching the movie related information.
+    iv) <b>movie_id</b>: It is required for fetching the movie related information.
 This movie_id is provided by the TMDB.
 </p>
 <p>
     v) <b>keywords</b>: Useful for finding the similarity between the movies, as these words are often remembered by the users.